Château de Chenonceau: a Significant French Fairytale Castle

 After the death of her husband, Marguerite started her renovations on the château with the architect Rouget.
 Marguerite wanted to return the Castle to its appearance in the 16th century and many of Catherine de Medici’s alterations were lost.
 The caryatids, which Catherine had added to the façade of the castle, were removed to the park and now sit beside the maze.

-In 1913, the Meniers purchased the Château.
-A prominent family of chocolatiers, the Meniers continued to restore and maintain the castle even turning it into a hospital during World War I for wounded soldiers.
+In 1913, Henri Menier purchased the Château.
+A prominent family who made their fortune from producing chocolates, the Menier family continued to restore and maintain the castle under the supervision of Bernard Voisin.
+It was returned to a semblance of its former glory, even though it was converted into a hospital during World War I for wounded soldiers.

 These days Chenonceau is still in private hands but you can visit all year round.
 Within the château, you can visit the Chapel with its magnificent stained glass windows, wander the gardens of Diane de Poitier and Catherine de Medici, and admire the bedrooms of these two immensely powerful women.